rubzip/PoliticalPass/README.md

 ```

-## Cleaning
+## Data Cleaning

 ### Spacy or NLTK?
 Before I started this projet I never have listened about NLP.
-I decided to use `Spacy` beacuse in NLTK doesn't exist any lemmatizer in spanish.
+I decided to use `Spacy` beacuse in NLTK library doesn't exist any lemmatizer in spanish.
+Concretely I have loaded `'es_dep_news_trf'`.
-I loaded `'es_dep_news_trf'`, maybe a bad decision because is one of the most heavier files.

-### Data cleaning
+### Word filtering
 The process was easy, first of all tokenize, filter wordclouds and lemmatization.

 I found some problems with spacy stopwords, resulting the most often words: